 Buyer’s Guide: Flashlights

-If it’s time for a new torch, learn the basics of bulbs, beams, batteries, and more before heading to the store.
-Then, read on for our top picks to get the right light to suit your needs.
+If it’s time for a new flashlight, learn the basics of bulbs, beams, batteries, and more, and check out our top picks so you can get the right light to suit your needs.

 The American National Standards Institute (ANSI) rates flashlights by their light output, battery runtime, beam distance, and beam intensity.
-When browsing the flashlight aisle at your hardware store, you’ll notice that every package bears a series of ratings.
-Understanding what these ratings mean is key to locating the best flashlight to meet your needs.
+When shopping, you’ll notice that each product comes with a series of ratings.
+Understanding what these ratings mean is key to finding a flashlight that perfectly suites your needs.

-Light Output.
-You can still find a few flashlights with incandescent, krypton-type bulbs, but the vast majority of today’s models feature LED (light-emitting diode) bulbs that produce brighter beams over greater distances.
+You can still find a few flashlights with incandescent, krypton-type bulbs, but the vast majority of today’s models feature LED bulbs that produce brighter beams over greater distances.
 The amount of light a flashlight produces is measured in “lumens.”
 A flashlight producing 25 lumens is sufficient for reading a book under the covers, while 200 lumens will illuminate the corners of an average size yard.
 Need more?
-Flashlights with over 1,000 lumens are available; just don’t aim them toward your neighbor’s windows at night!
+Flashlights with over 1,000 lumens are available—just don’t aim them toward your neighbor’s windows at night!

-Ranking among Wired.com’s top choices for compact flashlights, the Streamlight ProTac HL packs a ton of features into a pocket-sized powerhouse.
+The Streamlight ProTac HL 750 Lumen Professional Tactical Flashlight packs a ton of features into a pocket-sized powerhouse.
 Made of impact-resistant anodized aircraft aluminum, it weighs less than 6 ounces, measures only 5.4 inches in length, and comes with a canvas holster.
 Its adjustable light output lets you crank beam intensity all the way up to 600 lumens or tone it down to a discrete 33 lumens.
-The ProTac features a no-fumble, push-button end-switch for easy on-and-off operating.
-At full beam intensity, the ProTac operates for approximately 1.5 hours before needing to recharge its lithium batteries; at its lowest output, batteries will last up to 18 hours.
-Satisfied buyers on Amazon.com give the Streamlight ProTac 4.5 stars for its super-bright light and small size, making it a great flashlight for evening walks.
-Available on Amazon.
+This model features a no-fumble, push-button end-switch for easy on-and-off operating and at full beam intensity, it operates for approximately 1.5 hours before its lithium batteries need recharging.
+At it lowest output, the batteries last for up to 18 hours.

-Patterned after military and law enforcement gear, the NITECORE P12 1000-Lumen Waterproof Tactical Flashlight wins top honors from Outdoors Magazine for its powerful beam that illuminates up to 232 meters.
-It comes with an IPX-8 waterproof rating and a tough, military-grade body.
-Its side-oriented power switch doubles as a battery life indicator.
-At maximum intensity, the NITECORP’s rechargeable batteries last approximately 1.5 hours; reduce the beam to 70 lumens and battery runtime can last up to 28 hours.
-Among its best features is the ability to strobe an S.O.S. signal in emergency situations, and an included car-charger for recharging on the go, earning the NITECORP an impressive 4.3 Stars from Amazon buyers.
-Available on Amazon.
+Patterned after military and law enforcement gear, the NITECORE P12 1000 Lumens Precise Tactical Flashlight stands out not only for for its powerful beam (able to light over 200 meters), but also for its ultra tough, waterproof, industrial-grade body.
+At maximum intensity, the rechargeable batteries last approximately 1.5 hours; reduce the beam to 70 lumens and battery runtime can last up to 28 hours.
+Among its best features is the ability to strobe an S.O.S. signal in emergency situations and an included car-charger for recharging on the go.